Jen020194/Project-Involvements/README.md

-# Project-Involvements---> **All the Projects & Task are stored in "master" branch.
-Please check the same.**
+# Project-Involvements---> **All projects and tasks are consolidated into the "master" branch.
+Please proceed to review them accordingly.**